jhenigonsalves/github-backup-to-aws/README.md

   |TOKEN_GITHUB | Personal token to access user authenticated content from GitHub| [Documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)
   | BACKUP_ONLY_OWNER_REPOS | Define which repos to download.
 If only the ones that user is owner or colaborator too.|True or False

+About BACKUP_ONLY_OWNER_REPOS, in an if statement almost every variable is considered "Truthy", excepted empty variables, None, False (boolean), and zeros.
+A lenghty explanation can be found [here](https://stackoverflow.com/questions/39983695/what-is-truthy-and-falsy-how-is-it-different-from-true-and-false) and [here](https://stackoverflow.com/questions/53198902/what-is-the-difference-between-none-and-false-in-python-3-in-a-boolean-sense#:~:text=This%20is%20because%20False%20is,have%20no%20value%20at%20all.)
+But any string is considered True, unless it's a empty one.
+To `str:"False"` be considered `bool:False`, we needed to use `eval()`.
+But `eval()` won't work on `None` variables.

 # Step 2.1 - DONE

  |